VirusTotal/yara/docs/capi.rst

   Enables the specified rule.
 After being disabled with :c:func:`yr_rule_disable` a rule can be enabled again by using this function.

+.. c:function:: void* yr_calloc(size_t count, size_t size);

+  Cross-platform wrapper for HeapAlloc on Windows and calloc on other platforms.

+.. c:function:: void* yr_malloc(size_t size);

+  Cross-platform wrapper for HeapAlloc on Windows and malloc on other platforms.

+.. c:function:: void* yr_realloc(void* ptr, size_t size);

+  Cross-platform wrapper for HeapReAlloc on Windows and realloc on other platforms.

+.. c:function:: void yr_free(void* ptr);

+  Cross-platform wrapper for HeapFree on Windows and free on other platforms.

+.. c:function:: char* yr_strdup(const char *str);

+  Allocates a new buffer the same size as str and copies str to the new buffer.

+.. c:function:: char* yr_strdup(const char *str, size_t n);

+  Allocates a new buffer of size n and copies the n first character of str.

 Error codes
 -----------